vernonet/stm32F4_prj/SPI_Prog/README.md

 otherwise the LED 5 will be flash.
 After write the chip, the CRC will be checked.
 The erase-write-read process will be displayed using LED 3, if there were no errors, LED 4 will be flashed, otherwise LED 5 will be flash.
 You also need to pull-up the following  pins - WP, HOLD, DO.
 You do not need to format the disk, just drag-n-drop the file there, will work only in the Windows system (tested WinXp, Win7).

+# Remarks

+Only for the target without the cmsis suffix: the github change the file attributes, file "RTE_Components.h" must have read-only attributes.
+So that these targets are successfully compiled, you need to unzip the RTE.7z file in the "SPI_Prog\MDK-ARM\RTE" folder.

 # License